Top 100 Content Marketing Question: How to get a traditional TV ad marketing organization to become content marketing converts?

 - A/B test advertising and content marketing.

-Content can be almost anything: a pixel, a line on a piece of paper, a sound.
+- Content can be almost anything: a pixel, a line on a piece of paper, or a sound.

 Subscribers give you permission to continue marketing to them.
 Why?
 Because your content is valuable information that people want.

-In contrast, advertising forces its message on people, whether or not they want it.
+In contrast, advertising forces a message on people, whether or not they want it.

 Contrast advertising and content marketing